Azure/azure-rest-api-specs/specification/managementpartner/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the gsm API.
+These are the global settings for the ManagementPartner API.

 ``` yaml
 openapi-type: arm